microsoft/Kusto-Query-Language/doc/geo-point-to-s2cell-function.md

 The S2 cell token string value of a given geographic location.
 If the coordinates or levels are invalid, the query will produce an empty result.

-> [!NOTE]
->
-> * S2 cell can be a useful geospatial clustering tool.
-> * S2 cell has 31 levels of hierarchy with area coverage ranging from 85,011,012.19km² at the highest level 0 to 00.44cm² at the lowest level 30.
-> * S2 cell preserves the cell center well during level increase from 0 to 30.
-> * S2 cell is a cell on a spherical surface and its edges are geodesics.
-> * Invoking the [geo_s2cell_to_central_point()](geo-s2cell-to-central-point-function.md) function on an S2 cell token string that was calculated on longitude x and latitude y won't necessarily return x and y.
-> * It's possible that two geographic locations are very close to each other but have different S2 cell tokens.

-**S2 cell approximate area coverage per level value**
+## S2 Cell approximate area coverage per level value

-For every level, the size of the S2 cell is similar but not exactly equal.
+For every level, the size of the S2 Cell is similar but not exactly equal.
 Nearby cell sizes tend to be more equal.

 |Level|Minimum random cell edge length (UK)|Maximum random cell edge length (US)|
 |--|--|--|